cosmonium0/Plexi-Anti-Nuke/README.md

 Contributions are welcome!
 Fork the repository and open a pull request to suggest improvements, new features, or optimizations.

-🧠 Credits

-Developed by GHAPOCHAN

-Inspired by Krypton and other professional-grade anti-nuke frameworks

-Powered by Discord.js v14

-📞 Support

-For help, issues, or feature requests:

-Join the Plexi Support Server

-Or open an issue on GitHub

 💫 Protect your Discord.
 Stay secure with Plexi Anti Nuke.